Abstact/CSE210-projects/Group_Work/hilow_readme.txt

-This code was created by JR Ogden, Nathan Rowley, Marielle Chiong, and Chris Lynch.
+This code was created by JR Ogden, Nathan Rowley, Marielle Chiong, and Chris Lynch (cjlynch@byui.edu).

+Project:
+Hi/Lo Game

 General use:
 The program loops through the various classes and functions to create a hilo game.
 The purpose of the game is to ask the user to guess